 Metal tubing began to mature with the advent of the Industrial Revolution.
 The origin of steel tubing as we know it today can be back traced to Scottish engineer William Murdock, who used discarded musket barrels to form a coal lamp system for London in 1815.
 The success of his system spurred the need for improved metal tubing.
 In the middle of the nineteenth century, the steel industry received a boost from the appearance of the Bessemer process; by the 1870s, industrial rolling mills commonly formed pre-cut iron and steel into tubes.
 Since most of these century metal tubes were welded together, however, they suffered from coming apart after prolonged stress.

-This method (also known as metal turning or spin forming) involves rotating a flat round disc of sheet metal on a spinning CNC lathe.
+Another method, known as metal turning or spin forming, involves rotating a flat round disc of sheet metal on a spinning CNC lathe.
 Metal spinning offers low production costs and reduced material waste.
 Unfortunately, though, it is a process that is limited to the production of concentric shapes.

 Types and Customizations